How to Get an Indiana Business License

 Most cities/counties will have different prices for Indiana business licenses, depending on your trade or profession.
 Make sure you know the cost beforehand (we’ll get to that in the next section).

 Once your application is complete, you’ll wait for it to be processed.
-The wait time varies, depending on your city or county, but we suggest being prepared to wait at least two weeks.
+The wait time varies, depending on your city or county, but be prepared to wait at least two weeks.

-To form an LLC in Indiana, you’ll need to file the Articles of Organization with the Indiana Secretary of State Business Services Division.
-It’s a legal document that officially creates your Indiana Limited Liability Company.
-It costs $95 if you file online and $100 if you file by mail.
+To form an LLC in Indiana, you must file the Articles of Organization with the Indiana Secretary of State Business Services Division.
+It’s a legal document that officially creates your Indiana LLC.
+It costs $95 if you file online and $100 by mail.
 The process is fairly straightforward.
-Just follow the steps here.
+Just follow the steps here4.

-Or, if you first want to learn more about the benefits of an LLC, we have them all neatly wrapped and arranged for you here.
+Or, if you first want to learn more about the benefits of starting an LLC in Indiana, we have them all neatly wrapped and arranged for you here.

-The fees for your Indiana business license will vary, depending on where you’re applying and what your profession is.
+The fees for Indiana business licenses will vary, depending on where you’re applying and your profession.

-Fees can start as low as $5 and go up from there — it varies, depending on your trade or profession, but the license fee is an annual cost.
+Fees can start as low as $5 and go up from there, but the license fee is an annual cost.
 If your trade requires a higher license fee, be sure to build in the cost to your cash flow leading up to renewal.
-Additionally, these prices may change so it’s best to independently assess the fee requirements for your business periodically.
+Additionally, these prices may change, so it’s best to assess the fee requirements for your business periodically independently.

 What You Need to Know About Business Insurance

-Depending on what your trade or profession is, you may be required to have Indiana business insurance in order to get your business license.
-For example, if you’re a contractor in Indiana, you may be required to have general liability coverage, as well as a workers compensation policy (if you have employees) in order to get your license.
+Depending on your trade or profession, you may be required to have Indiana business insurance to get your Indiana license.
+For example, suppose you’re a contractor in Indiana.
+In that case, you may be required to have general liability coverage and a workers compensation policy (if you have employees) to get your license.

 Get Insured in Under 10 Minutes

-Get an affordable & customized policy in just minutes.
+Get an affordable and customized policy in just minutes.
 So you can get back to what matters: Your business.

 Allison Grinberg-Funes